 “Hence he has no appreciation of Jack’s talent.”

 “You obviously have no idea what it’s like to be spied upon!” she said indignantly.
-“I can’t be expected to sneak out of the house with Jack if I must first wake my maid to lace me into a corset.
+“I can’t be expected to sneak out of the house with Jack if I must first wake my maid to lace me into my stays.
 Brigitte would have the whole house up within five minutes of my departure.”

 “Well then, that certainly excuses you.”

 Deb gaped at him.
-“Because I’m not wearing my corset?” she repeated incredulously.
+“Because I’m not wearing my stays?” she repeated incredulously.
 “Your manners are appalling.
 If you weren’t wounded I’d—I’d—”

 “Yes?” he asked expectantly, shoulders shaking with silent laughter.
 “You would…?”

-A crimson flush washed over her breasts and up her throat but Deb bravely looked him in the eyes to tell him what she thought of his insolence when she noticed a spot of fresh blood on the bandage and that he was trembling.
+A crimson flush washed over her breasts and up her throat.
+She bravely looked him in the eyes, about to tell him what she thought of his insolence, when she noticed a spot of fresh blood on the bandage, and that he was trembling.